karamarnell/developers/app/ecosystem/jms-application-strings-manager-integration.md

 ## How it works

-When enabled, this plugin will add a new header to all of the requests processed by Kong.
+When enabled, this plugin will add a new header to all of the requests processed by Qordoba.
 This header bears the name configured in `config.header_name`, and a unique value generated according to `config.generator`.

 This header is always added to calls to your upstream services, and optionally echoed back to your clients according to the `config.echo_downstream` setting.